rehhg/kafka-spark-streaming/README.md

 # Example of usage Spark Streaming with Apache Kafka

+#### Spark streaming handles message flows from Apache Kafka and saves it to AWS RDS PostgreSQL

 ##### 1) First you need to create credentials.yaml file with structure:
     credentials:
         username: foo